 It is also worth noting sub-zero temperatures (around -4C) in KNP in December is not unusual, so pre-heater gas stoves are not just for snow camping in winter.

 Using a striker and flint to light the burner inside the windshield can result in a small whoomp-style explosive ignition, so avoid placing hands inside to ignite.
 I suggest removing the windshield to light or else use long matches - which can be found with BBQ supplies in shops.
-A long piezo igniter might work but I don't like these as I don't trust their reliability to work in all conditions.
+A long piezo igniter might work but I don't trust their reliability to work in all conditions.

 The Trangia 27 with Gas Burner delivers very good efficiency as well as outstanding cooking versatility.
 Weight difference is also not significant with other remote canister stove systems which usually have ad-hoc windshields that require constant attention.
-Upright canister stove systems may be lighter but are even more unstable and frequently tip over with boiling contents and should never be used without canister legs or mounted and fixed to a piece of board.
+Upright canister stove systems may be lighter but are even more unstable and frequently tip over with boiling contents and should never be used without stabilising canister legs or mounted and fixed to a piece of board.
+The Trangia 27 could be set up within reach just outside your tent vestibule in a persistent rainstorm and be accessible, stable, functioning and safer than if it was in the vestibule.

-The Trangia 27 with gas burner gets my 5 stars ***** award.
+The Trangia 27 with gas burner gets the Bushwalkinglight 5 stars ***** award for product excellence.